CarlosAMolina/carlosamolina.github.io/projects/usb-linux/introduction.md

 exec --no-startup-id dunst
 ```

-Download the project, for example in `~/Software/usb-linux/` and build the Rust package://www.rust-lang.org/tools/install)):
+Download the project, for example in `~/Software/usb-linux/` and build the Rust package:

 ```bash
 cd ~/Software/usb-linux/src/usb/